Aetherinox/reprepro/README.md

 ##### --component

+Defining `--component` allows you to add, list or delete only for a specific component.

 When adding a new `.deb` package to your apt repo, one of the options in the command will be `component`, these are the options you have to pick from:

 | Component | Description |